 Fruit drop, premature.
 Problems with flowering.
 Pollination absent.
 Growths on the stamen resembling cankers.
 Blisters as from the blister beetle.
 Rust and other fungal diseases.
 Diverse eruptions; pustular and oozing a sticky fluid (Graphites).
-Ill effects of sudden drop in temperature as in night frost.
+Ill effects of a sudden drop in temperature as in night frost.
 Hot days, cold nights.
 Sudden changes of weather from warm to cold.

 “Botanists agree in recognising no distinction other than that of habit between the two.
 Millspaugh (American Medicinal Plants) tells in his masterly account of the plant that he has seen the two varieties springing from the same root-stock.
 He advises that the tincture should be made from specimens of both.
 Rhus tox is a shrub with erect stem from two to four feet high.
 The stem is devoid of rootlets.
 Rhus r. has more or less tortuous stems, four to thirty feet high, profusely studded with dark-coloured rootlets, by which it clings to its support.
 Our own Ivy (Hedera helix) in the same way may run along the ground, rooting at intervals if it cannot find a support, and growing to a great height if it can; and it may be an erect shrub with no rootlets and no tendency to climb.
 The two forms have been proved independently, and when necessary to distinguish them I shall name them Rhus r. and Rhus tox.
-When reference is made to both or either in this work I use the term Rhus without distinction.
+When reference is made to both or either in this work, I use the term Rhus without distinction.
 All other varieties of Rhus will be distinguished.”

 “The milky juice, which turns black on exposure, is used as a marking ink (like Anacardium) and as an ingredient of varnishes for finishing boots.
 The tincture contains Rhoitannic acid (C18H28O13) and Toxicodendric acid, a poisonous, volatile principle.
 A peculiarity of the plant is that it is more poisonous during the night, and when bursting into leaf, or at any time in June or July when the sun is not shining upon it.
-Absence of sunlight, together with dampness, seems to favour the exhalation of Toxicodendric acid.
+The absence of sunlight, together with dampness, seems to favour the exhalation of Toxicodendric acid.
 “An acrimonious vapour, combined with carburetted hydrogen, exhales from a growing plant of the Poison Oak during the night.
-It can be collected in a jar, and is capable of inflaming and blistering the skin of persons of excitable constitution who plunge their arms into it” (Porcher, quoted by Millspaugh, from whose work I take the above facts).
-Those who care for Signatures will not fail to connect the cardinal aggravations of Rhus at night and from damp with the increased virulence of the plant at night and in damp atmosphere.”
+It can be collected in a jar and is capable of inflaming and blistering the skin of persons of the excitable constitution who plunge their arms into it” (Porcher, quoted by Millspaugh, from whose work I take the above facts).
+Those who care for Signatures will not fail to connect the cardinal aggravations of Rhus at night and from damp with the increased virulence of the plant at night and in a damp atmosphere.”

 Rhus tox is similar to Dulcamara in the effects from sudden changes of weather, especially from hot to cold.
 It produces similar forms of rust and fungal diseases, but where these are of a wet appearance and characteristic in Dulcamara, they are merely damp in Rhus.
 With the exception of the rust, which is a uniform plant disease produced by spores and propagated rapidly by the same means, the conditions under which they form and spread are practically speaking similar.
-Where the Dulcamara spread is mainly due to rain splash and running water, in Rhus the disease is spread by wind.
+Where the Dulcamara spread is mainly due to rain splash and running water, in Rhus the disease is spread by the wind.
 Just as the temperature difference is caused by rainfall in Dulcamara, it is simply under damp conditions, more than rain, in Rhus tox.
 Also, Rhus has greater nightly aggravations, and when cloudy.
 Both are better in warm sunny weather.

-First there is redness and swelling of the affected part, the surface of the leaves becomes after a time studded with confluent bullæ where the cellular tissue is loose.
+First, there is redness and swelling of the affected part, the surface of the leaves becomes after a time studded with confluent bullæ where the cellular tissue is loose.
 This resembles some forms of rust, where the tissue bursts to let out the spores.
 H. C. Allen (quoted Critique, vi.
 409) notes in Rhus rad. a periodicity with yearly returning symptoms on the exact same date.
 Others have noted monthly periodicity at the same moon phase.